Blog

 Holmes County, Florida is in USDA Hardiness Zone 8b.
 The average last spring frost is March 15 and first fall frost is November 13.

-Holmes County County sits in USDA Zone 8b.
+Holmes County sits in USDA Zone 8b.
 Ageratum grows reliably in zones 3a through 11b, so it's a good fit here.

-Can Ageratum grow in Holmes County County's climate?
+Can Ageratum grow in Holmes County's climate?

 🌱